How to Change an LLC Name: Step-by-Step

 When it comes to completely changing the name of your LLC, the process is similar to filing for a DBA.

-You can do this independently or with an attorney or rely on web-based legal services to assist you.
 If you plan to handle this process alone, just make sure you understand your state's requirements.
 Laws can vary significantly, and mistakes can require costly corrections later.

 Here's how to change your LLC name: